gtshepard/blog-api/README.md

 ## Blogify
 - A blogging website written with the following technologies
-  - React.js + Okta + Express.js + Node.js
+  - React.js + Express.js + Node.js

+- Uses Okta API for oauth2 authentication
-- Still in active delelopment
+- Still in active devlopement